-My background is pretty varied, I’ve studied songwriting and arranging at the Stockholm Music Conservatory, and I have a degree in philosophy and political science from the University as well.
-Before I joined Softube, I was editor-in-chief for Sweden’s biggest magazine for musicians and recordists, called Musikermagasinet.
-When I thought it was time to leave the magazine, I decided to look for a job within high-end pro audio.
-I had met the Softube guys through work and loved all their products, plus they are all such nice guys (this was before the mocking began).
+My background is pretty varied.
+I studied songwriting and arranging at the Stockholm Music Conservatory, and I have a degree in philosophy and political science from the University as well.
+Before I joined Softube, I was editor-in-chief for Sweden’s biggest magazine for musicians and engineers, called Musikermagasinet.
+When I left the magazine, I decided to look for a job within high-end pro audio.
+I had met the Softube guys through my work, and loved all their products.
+Plus they’re all such nice guys (this was before the mocking began).
 So I got in touch with them, and they thought it was time to hire someone to take care of marketing and sales.
-This was mainly done by Niklas before, but it’s a waste of resources to have a skilled engineer spend time on things other than development.
-So they hired me.
+This was mainly done by Niklas before, but it’s a waste of resources to have a skilled engineer spend time on things other than development, so they hired me.

 (From left to right: Niklas Odelholm, Mattias Danielsson, Oscar Öberg, Arvid Rosén, Torsten Gatu and Henrik Andersson Vogel)

-My daily job is varied to say the least.
-I see to it that advertising gets in place, and I arrange our appearances at trade shows.
-I also do a lot of one to one demonstrations at the trade shows and to our dealers in their stores around the world.
-I make sure our dealers and distributors understand our products and present them to their customers the way we want them to.
-I keep an eye on what people say about us in the press and on the forums, as well as what they say about our competitors and what our competitors do.
-I make sure the press writes about us, and that they don’t misunderstand things about the products.
-I handle our endorsers, set our deals up and interview them for our web site.
-I write most of the texts on our website, Facebook page and our Twitter stream.
-I’ve also just finished writing the Console 1 manual.
+My job consists of different things, from making sure that our advertising gets placed to arranging our appearances at trade shows.
+I also do a lot of one-on-one demonstrations at the trade shows, as well as with our dealers around the world.
+I’m responsible for making sure our dealers and distributors understand our products and present them to their customers the way we want them to.
+Keeping an eye on what people say about us in the press and on the forums, as well as what they say about our competitors, is also a part of my job.
+I make sure Softube gets media write-ups and that the press doesn’t misunderstand things about the products.
+I write most of the texts on our website, Facebook page and our Twitter stream, and I’ve also just finished writing the Console 1 manual.
 I make most of the product videos too.
 And since I probably have the most recording and mixing experience in the company, I’m also part of product development from a user’s standpoint.
+So as you can see, I do a lot things.

-Sounds like you do a whole lot!
-But, which came first for you guys, making hardware or programming software products?
+Which came first for Softube, making hardware or programming software products?

-Hm, it’s a little tricky to say.
+It’s a little tricky to say.
 The very first Softube product was a hardware prototype of a guitar amp emulation.
-The software from that became the base for our guitar amp plug-ins Vintage Amp Room, Bass Amp Room and Metal Amp Room.
-But the core technology of it also became the basis for the amp we made with Marshall, the JMD-1 series.
+The software from that became the basis for our amp plug-ins like Vintage Amp Room, Bass Amp Room and Metal Amp Room.
+But the core technology of it also became the basis for the amp we made with Marshall, the JMD:1 series.
 That was Marshall’s first amp with any digital parts in it, and Softube made both the digital hardware, with the conversion and DSP solution, and the software models.

-Softube seems to have put a lot of effort into the world of amps, and has made a lot of amp-related products.
+Softube has made a lot of amp-related products.
 Why this focus on amplifiers?